cjungmann/th/README.md

 ## Usage

+### Invoking th

 With **th** built and installed, open a new console window, type `th` followed by the word for which you need synonyms.

 ![Invoke thesaurus](README/th_call.png)

+### The th Display

-The output is in columns for easier scanning, with context lines on top and bottom, and a list of options at the bottom for navigation and an option for other menus for changing the sorting or flow.
+The output is in columns for easier scanning, with context lines on top and bottom, and a list of options at the bottom for navigation.
+The color-highlighted letter in each word is the key to press to invoke the option.

 ![Thesaurus screen](README/th_example.png)

+#### What's a trunk?

+There is one option that needs to be explained.
+The option **trunks** displays another list of related words, and is the alternate to **branches**, which is the default display.
+The **branches** display shows the words that follow a word entry in the Moby thesaurus, and the **trunks** display shows the entries in which the given word are found.
+Some words are so obscure that they do not have an entry but may be found in the synonym lists of one or more entries.

+### Navigating th

 Use an option by clicking the key corresponding to the highlighted character of the option.
 For example, click `n` to go to the next